alextangchao/cs326-final-stdj/docs/final.md

 ### Hongwei Shu
 I am an Informatics major student.
 This is actually the first time writing a project about website.
 I believe this course taught me a lot about web programming.
 I learned how to build a website in detailed.
 There are many difficulties such as writing backend and deploy the website.
 Thanks to my teammates and TAs, they help me a lot when solving these problems.

+### RuiLong Jiang
+Overall good, no significant challenges met during development and it's nice to learn/practice about frontend development with html/js.
+Also great to explore mongodb for its easy to use query and insertion compared to postgresql.
+One thing I would say that I wish I'd have know is a recommended file/functions hiearchy/structure because we winged it and rolled with punches for this project.
+Not sure if there's a better way to do this.